panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 The property `hero.name` value is assigned to the variable `name`.
 Same way `hero.realName` value is assigned to `realName`.

 By writing `var name = hero.name`, you have to mention the `name` binding 2 times, and the same for `realName`.
-Such a way to access properties and assign them to variables requires boilerplate code.
+This way of accessing properties and assigning them to variables requires boilerplate code.

 That's where the object destructuring syntax is useful: you can read a property and assign its value to a variable without duplicating the property name.
-More than that, you can read multiple properties from the same object in just one statement!
+What is more, you can read multiple properties from the same object in just one statement!

 Let's refactor the above script and apply the object destructuring to access the properties `name` and `realName`: